 Common Bangkok scams are –

-- You are approached by a smart dressed Thai man around the major tourist attractions for e.g. Grand Palace who will inform you that the palace is closed.
-He will then offer to take you to another palace for 20-40 baht.
+- You are approached by a smart dressed Thai man/women around the major tourist attractions, or at BTS stations who will inform you that the palace (or whatever is close by) is closed or it is a bank holiday.
+They will then offer to take you to another similar place for a very cheap price.
 This will then lead onto stops at a gem shop and possible tourist shops which will then lead to a hard sell.
 We were approached on our way to the MBK shopping centre by a well dressed Thai gentleman, he was saying that the MBK was closed and that he would take us to another shopping centre.
 We politely refused his help and carried on walking to find MBK was open for business as usual.
 Never believe that anywhere is closed until you see the ticket office at the attraction you are visiting.

 Be aware of these scams and don’t let it spoil your visit.
-We have now been back 4 times and will no doubt visit again!
+We really enjoy our visits to Bangkok, and will no doubt visit again!